zion-sati/fui-rs/docs/v2/fui-rs/ACCESSIBILITY_AND_SEMANTICS.md

 FUI-RS exports a retained semantic tree alongside visual canvas rendering.
 Use normal controls first; they provide default roles, labels, and state.

+## Semantics are not behavior

+Assigning `SemanticRole::Button` does not add focus, keyboard activation, an action handler, disabled behavior, or press state.
+A custom interactive control must implement the complete behavioral contract represented by its role.

+Before assigning an interactive semantic role, verify:

+- The control is focusable when enabled and participates in the intended tab order.
+- The platform-standard keyboard operation performs the same high-level action as pointer or touch input.
+- Labels, values, checked/selected/expanded state, orientation, and disabled state stay synchronized with retained state.
+- The action remains available without pointer input.
+- Focus, activation, and state behavior have platform-independent tests.

+If an affordance is intentionally pointer-only, use truthful non-interactive semantics rather than presenting it as a partially implemented button or form control.

+Browser semantic projection, macOS accessibility, Windows accessibility, and Linux AT-SPI are separate adapters over the same retained model and require separate acceptance evidence.
+The routed browser demo demonstrates browser projection only.

 ## Default semantic behavior

 | Surface | Default role | Default label behavior | Auto semantic state |